1. Targeted to board

 Use trade fairs and events

-In order to make contacts, internships are just as suitable as special trade fairs (e.g. the trade fair “Getting Started”), or targeted work days like the “Day of Media Professions” in the ARD capital studio in Berlin.
+In order to make contacts, internships are just as suitable as special professional fairs (e.g. the trade fair “Getting Started”), or targeted professional days like the “Day of Media Professions” in the ARD capital studio in Berlin.

 Here you can directly contact employees of the respective professions and ask their questions.
 Even the online world today offers countless opportunities to make contact.